Howards Grove, Wisconsin: Education

 The Howards Grove School District serves students in grades K-12.
 The district includes all of the Village of Howards Grove, the Town of Herman, half of the Town of Mosel, and parts of the Towns of Rhine, Sheboygan Falls, and Meeme.
 The district's three schools are all located in Howards Grove: one elementary school, one middle school, and one high school.
 Approximately 130 staff serve the almost 1,000 students in the three schools.
 The district has an open enrollment policy where students outside the district can choose to attend a Howards Grove school without paying tuition.

-Northview Elementary School and Howards Grove Middle School are located on the north end of the village.
-Howards Grove High School is located in the mid-east part of town.
+Northview Elementary School is located on the north end of the village.
+Howards Grove High School is located in the mid-east part of town, as well as Howards Grove Middle School, which used to be in the northern part of town until the end of the 2024 school year, which the building went for sale and the school moved into the high school building in 2025.
 At the beginning of the 2009-2010 school year, the high school had its gymnasium re-done after a rain storm ruined the floors.
 The school has a track and football complex outside the school.
 There are also tennis courts, baseball and softball fields, a soccer field, and a football practice field on the school grounds.

 St. Paul's Lutheran School is a Pre-K-8 grade school of the Wisconsin Evangelical Lutheran Synod in Howards Grove.